Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 by Emily

-Previously, on Carving A Journey, I wrote an article about aekjeot, otherwise known as Korean fish sauce.
-There, I discussed a variety of different fermented fish in Korean cuisine.
-In this post, I wanted to discuss one of those varieties I mentioned in that article: saeujeot!
-In South Korea, people commonly use this salted shrimp ingredient to make all different sorts of kimchi.
+Previously, I wrote an article about aekjeot, otherwise known as Korean fish sauce.
+There, I discussed the variety of different types of fermented fish in Korean cuisine.
+Here, I wanted to discuss another variety of fermented seafood known as saeujeot!
+Let’s get started!

 What Is Saeujeot?